Grant McGowen

 Press: "Teaching artist Grant McGowen and the hardest working man in the theatre business conducts courses into the finer points of acting..." (-The Backstage Beat).
 "Director Grant McGowen has gotten fine, sharp performances from all his actors, in every play.
 As an observer of the Atlanta theatre scene for quite awhile now, I must say that I'm excited by what Mr. McGowen and Pinch 'N' Ouch are offering to Atlanta.
 It appears that more and more of the city's finest actors want to work with him.
 Live theatre needs a sense of being on the edge, unafraid of new ideas, new plays, new actors.
 I think Mr. McGowen is the real deal, and I hope he sticks around." (-Atlanta InTown Paper).
 "Grant McGowen is quickly becoming a voice of his generation." (-Pure Politics).
 "Grant McGowen can really make a career in comedy if he wanted to" (-Punchline Magazine). "...raw, daring...
 McGowen's gutsy actors give naturalistic, powerhouse performances... that seems all too real...
 If you go for bold and 'now' theater with a hard edge, this [theatre] is well worth checking out.
 Ultimately, Grant McGowen deserves strong credit, because his director's hand is never obvious." (-East Atlanta Patch). "...impressively, the actors under the direction of Pinch ‘N’ Ouch founder Grant McGowen are so present and spontaneous that there are moments when the show almost doesn’t seem scripted at all.
 There’s a remarkable note of naturalism, of casual, quiet intimacy..." (-Arts Atl) "...the biggest surprise, however, is Mr. McGowen.
 I’ve been seeing shows at Pinch for some time, and I knew he had a good voice—but not this good: He has range, power, flexibility and can be quite thrilling to listen to.
 A star is born in his own theatre." (-Atlanta InTown Review of ‘tick, tick…BOOM!’)

 Grant is a graduate of the New York Conservatory for Dramatic Arts where he studied Acting.
-He resides in Atlanta, where he is the current running Producing Aristic Director and a Teaching Artist at Pinch 'N' Ouch Theatre.
+He currently resides in Brooklyn, NY.

 NPR Interview on "City Lights" with Grant McGowen